chrii/dartpad-theme/README.md

-# Dartpad look alike
+# Unofficial Dartpad Theme

-## This is the README for your extension "dartpad-theme"
+## This is a Theme inspired by the dartpad editor from Dartlang:

-This is a Theme inspired by the dartpad editor from Dartlang: https://dartpad.dartlang.org/
+https://dartpad.dartlang.org/

 Note that this is a very early Verion so many things are open.